Best Massage for Tennis Elbow: Real Talk from a Sport & Myofascial Bodyworker

 - Apr 25

-Let’s get one thing out of the way: working on tennis elbow is not all bubbles and fairies.
-It can be intense—for the person getting bodywork and the person doing it.
+Let’s get one thing straight: working on tennis elbow is not all fun and games.
+It can be intense—both for the person receiving bodywork and for the practitioner.

-I say this from personal experience.
+I speak from personal experience.
 I don’t just treat tennis elbow...
 I have it.
 Honestly, I probably have golfer’s elbow too.
-When you work with your hands all day and also do the CrossFitten (yes, I made that word up), your forearms start acting like you owe them money.
+Working with my hands all day and doing CrossFit (yes, I just made that a verb) means my forearms start to act up.

 I grip a lot.
-I press, push, dig, lift—all the things.
-You could say I have PopEye arms... but without the can of spinach, well maybe LOL.
-And if I didn’t regularly release my forearms, I’d be dealing with serious inflammation and probably an injury that would sideline me from both my work and my workouts.
+I press, push, dig, and lift—all the activities that take a toll on my muscles.
+You could say I have Popeye arms... but without the spinach (well, maybe just a little).
+If I didn't regularly release my forearms, I would be dealing with serious inflammation and possibly an injury.
+That would sideline me from both work and workouts.

-So let’s dive into the real-deal massage and recovery work that helps relieve tennis elbow—because it’s not just about rubbing the outside of your elbow and hoping for the best.
+So, let’s dive deep into the real-deal massage and recovery work that truly helps relieve tennis elbow.
+It’s not just about rubbing the outside of your elbow and hoping for relief.

 What's Actually Going On With Tennis Elbow?

-Tennis elbow (a.k.a. lateral epicondylitis) isn’t just an issue at the elbow joint.
-It’s typically caused by overuse of the forearm extensor muscles, especially where they anchor near that bony outer elbow spot.
+Tennis elbow (a.k.a. lateral epicondylitis) isn’t just a problem at the elbow joint.
+It’s usually caused by overusing the forearm extensor muscles, especially where they attach near that bony outer elbow spot.

-What does that mean?
-It means that massage needs to go beyond the elbow to treat the whole fascial chain—especially the forearms, wrists, and even hand muscles like the thenar and hypothenar .
+What does this mean for treatment?
+It means that effective massage needs to go beyond the elbow to address the whole fascial chain—particularly the forearms, wrists, and even hand muscles like the thenar and hypothenar.

 The Massage Techniques That Work Best

-Myofascial Release: To lengthen tight tissues and unravel restrictions along the arm.
+Myofascial Release: This technique helps lengthen tight tissues and unravel restrictions along the arm.

-Deep Tissue Work: To target the belly of the forearm muscles and break up stubborn tension.
+Deep Tissue Work: Targeting the belly of the forearm muscles is crucial for breaking up stubborn tension.

-Trigger Point Release: Especially in the extensors, wrist flexors, and even up into the triceps.
+Trigger Point Release: This is especially important for the extensors, wrist flexors, and even up into the triceps.

-Cupping Therapy: To decompress and flush areas of sticky tension.
+Cupping Therapy: This technique decompresses and flushes areas of sticky tension.

-Mobility Work: Because it’s not just about smashing tissue—it’s about retraining movement patterns.
+Mobility Work: Remember, it’s not just about smashing tissue—it’s about retraining movement patterns.

-And just so you know… yes, I literally elbow my own forearms to release them.
-And I go into my thumb muscles with my own elbow.
+Just so you know, I literally elbow my own forearms to release them.
+I also use my elbow on my thumb muscles.
 Mind-blowing?
-Slightly disturbing?
-Maybe.
+Perhaps a little odd?
 But it works.

 Final Thoughts: Real Relief Takes Real Work

-There’s no quick fix when it comes to tennis elbow—but there are real strategies that can help you feel better, move better, and avoid bigger problems down the road.
+There’s no quick fix for tennis elbow.
+However, there are tangible strategies that can help you feel better, move better, and prevent bigger issues down the line.

-Whether you're a fellow massage therapist, a CrossFitter, or someone who’s tired of gripping steering wheels or coffee cups with pain, sport and myofascial bodywork can help.
-And if you’re local, I’d be happy to show your forearms a little tough love on the table.
+Whether you're a fellow massage therapist, a CrossFitter, or someone tired of gripping steering wheels or coffee cups with pain, sport and myofascial bodywork can offer significant relief.
+If you’re local, I would be delighted to show your forearms some TLC on the treatment table.

 Ready to Kick Tennis Elbow to the Curb?

-If you're ready to stop letting forearm pain rule your workouts or workday, it’s time to take action.
-Whether you’re looking for deep tissue work, cupping therapy, or just need some expert guidance to release tension and regain movement, I’m here to help.
+If you’re prepared to stop allowing forearm pain to dominate your workouts and workdays, it’s time to take action.
+Whether you want deep tissue work, cupping therapy, or just need guidance to relieve tension and regain movement, I’m here to assist you.

-👉 Book your session now and let's start getting those forearms feeling right again.
+👉 Book your session now and let's work together to get those forearms feeling right again.